 Advances in spinal surgery over the last two decades, including the introduction of the operating microscopes, has led to the development of less invasive surgical techniques with excellent results.
 These micro-surgical techniques involve nerve decompression through small windows (fenestrations) in the bone using a powerful microscope for precise visualisation.
 The technique involves less muscle and soft tissue disturbance, reduced blood loss and wound pain.
 Patients recover more quickly and are usually able to mobilise and return home within 12 to 24 hours after the operation.

 The success rate of lumbar decompression for spinal stenosis, with improvement in leg pain, varies from 80 – 90%.
 It will not improve back pain and the operation is therefore not recommended for back pain alone.
 Most patients experience relief of symptoms within a few days after the operation.
 Over time, patients are able to walk much greater distances and in a more upright position without experiencing leg pain and numbness.

 What is the recovery time?

-Patients are usually able to get out of bed for a short walk within 6 – 12 hours of the operation and are ready to go home 1 to 2 days after the operation.
-Most patients are able to return to normal non-strenuous activities within 2- 3 weeks and drive within 7 – 10 days.
-Patients with desk-based or non-physical jobs can usually return to work within 2 to 3 weeks.
+Patients are usually able to get out of bed for a short walk within six to 12 hours of the operation and are ready to go home 1 to 2 days after the operation.
+Most patients are able to return to normal non-strenuous activities within 2- 3 weeks and drive within seven to ten days.
+Patients with desk-based or non-physical jobs can usually return to work within two to three weeks.
 A longer period off work is usually necessary if the occupation involves heavy physical work.